Towards Evidence of Long-Range Correlations in Shallow Seismic Activities: Results

 To better characterize our network of epicenters it is important to study, in addition to the distribution of connectivities, other features of this network.
 Two important metrics in the study of complex networks are the {\it{clustering coefficient}} ($C$) and the {\it{average shortest path}} ($\ell$).
-Their importance stem from the fact that they can be used to characterize small-world networks.
+Their importances stem from the fact that they can be used to characterize small-world networks.
 Small-world networks are those with dense connectivity areas and long jumps between these areas.
-Hence, a network to be considered small-world needs to have a small {\it{average shortest path}} when compared to the number of vertices and a high {\it{clustering coefficient}} compared to a similar random network.
+Hence, to be considered small-world a network needs to have a small {\it{average shortest path}} when compared to the number of vertices and a high {\it{clustering coefficient}} compared to a similar random network.
 To perform the analysis of the {\it{clustering coefficient}} and the {\it{average shortest path}} in our network, one must recall that the chosen time window will directly affect the measure of these quantities.
-Thus, it is natural to wander if there is a best value for the time window.
+Thus, it is natural to wonder if there is a best value for the time window.
 Prior to answering this question, remember that if we are trying to insert a time window in the time series data, this window will be inserted in the \textit{earthquakes network}, i.e., in the network of connections between earthquakes (in the example given earlier the vertices of this network are: $s_1, s_2, \ldots ,s_{N_s}$) and not in the \textit{epicenters network}, which is the spatial network of cells where earthquakes occurred (in the example previously given the vertices of this network are: $c_{s_1}, c_{s_2}, \ldots ,c_{s_{N_s}}$).
 We also emphasize the impossibility of loops in the earthquakes network, since an event cannot be connected to itself (different from the epicenters network, where a cell can be linked to itself, as illustrated in Fig.\,\ref{fig:example_net}).
 So we need to find a window not too large, that will create many links between earthquakes that probably are not correlated, but neither too small, which would bring to us a very fragmented network in which many earthquakes that have correlations between them are not connected.
 Thus, to find this window, we have calculated the number of communities in the networks of earthquakes and observed how this number depends on window size.
 In simple terms, a community is a collection of vertices in the network that is densely connected internally (inside the community).
 To calculate the number of communities we use the Louvain method \cite{blondel2008fast}.
-From the results shown in Fig.\,\ref{communities}, we can confirm the fact that small windows will cause the network of earthquakes to be very fragmented and consequently with few communities, and large windows will produce very large clusters also causing a decrease in the number of communities.
-This leads us to the conclusion that the ideal window occurs when the number of communities is a maximum and this happens, in the case of the global earthquakes network, when $T$\,=\,3\,000\,s [Fig.\,\ref{communities}], and in the case of the earthquakes network for California, when $T$\,=\,2\,000\,s (the plot is not presented here).
+From the results shown in Fig.\,\ref{fig:communities}, we can confirm the fact that small windows will cause the network of earthquakes to be very fragmented and consequently with few communities, and large windows will produce very large clusters also causing a decrease in the number of communities.
+This leads us to the conclusion that the ideal window occurs when the number of communities is a maximum and, for the global earthquakes network, this happens, when $T$\,=\,3\,800\,s [Fig.\,\ref{win_communities_world}].
+At this point it is important highlight that the time window value found do not break any physical or geophysical property, since a seismic wave propagating on the surface of the Earth during that time interval will only cover a small fraction of the Earth's surface.
+Applying the same procedure for the California earthquakes network, we find the ideal window for $T$\,=\,1\,300\,s [Fig.\,\ref{win_communities_california}].